jhan15/traffic_cones_detection/README.md

 # traffic_cones_detection

 It's a project to detect traffic cones and recognize the colors as well.
-I used [yolov5](https://github.com/ultralytics/yolov5) for cone detection.
+I used [yolov5](https://github.com/ultralytics/yolov5) to train and detect cones.

 ## Dataset and annotation